schism-dev/schism/docs/modules/single-class-ice.md

 The tracer transport equation ($\ref{ice03}$) is solved using a FCT scheme.

 #Usage

+1. Compile with USE_ICE on;
+2. The time step for this moule is controlled by `nstep_ice` in `param.nml`.
+In addition, the output handles are found in `SCHOUT` section.
+The code will compute the ice-ocean stress at cells covered by ice;
+3. The main parameter input for this module is `ice.nml` (you can find a sample in `sample_inputs/`), where you specify the ice thermodynamic constants etc. You can specify the new mEVP option with `mevp_coef`.
+4. Control dispersion/diffusion in transport by using the parameters in `ice.nml` and `ice_fct.gr3`.
+This is important for very fine mesh size.

 #References
 1. Bouillon, S., Fichefet, T., Legat, V., Madec, G., 2013.
 The elastic-viscous-plastic method